ayushipandey01/breeze-travel-app-frontend/README.md

 ![Breeze Travel App](https://github.com/ayushipandey01/breeze-travel-app-frontend/blob/5d6ab7052525f9f927cc491fabbcac79ac5d701d/.github/images/airplane.png)

-[Breeze Travel App](https://breeze-travelling-hotel-app.netlify.app/) is a hotel booking website where you can filter out hotels according to rating, number of rooms , bedrooms and price range.
+[Breeze Travel App](https://breeze-travelling-hotel-app.netlify.app/) is a hotel booking website where you can find hotels and book them for your comfortable stay.
+You can filter out hotels according to rating, number of rooms and price range.
+It's a perfect app to find comfy stay at Hotels in India at an amazing prices.

 ## List of features